Your basket is currently empty!

 Yes, UK homeowners can benefit from government incentives such as the Smart Export Guarantee, ECO4 and Home Upgrade Grant, and a 0% VAT reduction scheme until 2027.

-Solar panels typically pay for themselves in about 11 to 14 years, with annual savings on electricity bills ranging from £280 to £700.
+Solar panels typically pay for themselves in 11 to 14 years, with savings ranging from £280 to £700 annually.
+Payback periods vary based on system size, usage, and electricity rates.

 [cta-solar]